CodebugM/Coding-Journal/README.md

 EVERYONE out there seems to agree that you should keep a coding journal and "learn in public", as they say, so here we go.
 I initially started keeping a log of sorts about everything I learn in OneNote, which I can recommend whole heartedly because it lets you keep screenshots and take detailed notes, but I want to keep a parallel journal/log (journal sounds very much like "diary", to my ears anyway) and this is going to be focused on coding rather than on "Dear Diary" moments ;)

+27 April

+Today involved travelling back from Georgia to Germany and that meant that I did not have any time to code.
+So I decided to review the lessons on databases from Udemy.